tufts-ml/team-dynamics-time-series/README.md

 # Experiment reproduction

-Here we provide scripts for reproducing experiments on publicly available data (_FigureEight_, Basketball, and MarchingBand).Experiments from the paper can be reproduced by running the scripts/notebooks below.
-For exact reproducibility, exact hyperparameters and seeds need to be used.
+Here we provide scripts for reproducing experiments on publicly available data (_FigureEight_, Basketball, and MarchingBand).
+Experiments from the paper can be reproduced by running the scripts/notebooks below.
+For exact reproducibility, hyperparameters and seeds described the paper Appendix need to be used.

 A. To train our model (HSRDM) as well as various ablations, use: